rex-9/auth-service-api/README.md

 When the media container is enabled (`MEDIA_CONTAINER_ENABLED=true`), uploaded assets run through an isolated, background media optimization pipeline:

-- **Isolated Worker (`media` container)**: CPU- and memory-intensive media processing runs on a dedicated Solid Queue worker (`config/queue.media.yml`), completely isolating image/video compression and canonical FFmpeg video-thumbnail generation from API requests and transactional jobs.
+- **Isolated Worker (`media` container)**: CPU- and memory-intensive media processing runs on a dedicated Solid Queue worker (`config/queue.media.yml`), completely isolating image/video/audio compression and canonical FFmpeg video-thumbnail generation from API requests and transactional jobs.
+- **SVG to PNG on save**: Uploaded SVG is converted to PNG in the API process (`MediaService::SvgToPng` → `MediaService::ImageConversion` via `rsvg-convert`, fitted inside `IMAGE_MAX_WIDTH` × `IMAGE_MAX_HEIGHT`).
+The stored asset is `extension: png` and `optimal`; it does **not** enqueue `Media::CompressImageJob`.
+Thumbnail SVG covers use a `.png` key and are also `optimal`.
+Stored SVG rows are not converted until re-uploaded.
+Docker images need `librsvg2-bin` (rebuild `api` after pulling this change).
 - **Image Compression (`Media::CompressImageJob`)**: Powered by `libvips` with smart palette quantization (`palette: true`, dynamic Q factor), dimension constraints (`IMAGE_MAX_WIDTH`, `IMAGE_MAX_HEIGHT`), and format-specific optimizations across JPEG, PNG, and WebP.
 - **Video Compression (`Media::CompressVideoJob`)**: Powered by `ffmpeg` (`libx264`, `aac`) with adaptive CRF tuning, dimension constraints, bitrate caps (`VIDEO_MAX_BITRATE`), and audio stream optimization.
+- **Audio Compression (`Media::CompressAudioJob`)**: Powered by `ffmpeg` (`aac` / `libmp3lame`, `AUDIO_BITRATE`) with `-vn`, stereo 44.1 kHz.
+WAV, FLAC, and OGG remux to M4A because those containers cannot host AAC; MP3, M4A, and AAC keep their original extension.
 - **Optimal-First Flow**:
   - If initial compression yields no improvement or reduction is negligible (`< 3%`), the pipeline immediately marks the asset as `optimal` without incrementing cache counters or scheduling redundant passes.
   - If meaningful reduction is achieved, the pass counter increments with a fallback safety cap of 2 passes (`MAX_COMPRESSION_PASSES = 2`).
 - **Real-Time Cable Broadcasts**: Status changes (`pending` $\rightarrow$ `processing` $\rightarrow$ `ready` or `optimal`), updated file sizes, and compression ratios broadcast in real-time over ActionCable (`NotificationChannel`) to connected clients.
 - **Canonical Video Thumbnails**: Every uploaded compressible video queues independent FFmpeg thumbnail generation.
 The resulting WebP is stored beside the original, represented by its own `Asset` linked through `parent_asset_id`, serialized on the source asset, and broadcast as `asset_thumbnail_generated` so Web and Mobile can update without waiting.
-Admin clients can also regenerate or upload a replacement thumbnail; replacement commits the new asset before the superseded Garage object is cleaned up.
+Admin clients can regenerate a video thumbnail or upload an image replacement for a compressible video or audio parent; replacement commits the new asset before the superseded Garage object is cleaned up.
 - **Upload Boundaries (`MAX_NON_VIDEO_SIZE_MB` & `MAX_VIDEO_SIZE_MB`)**:
   - Dynamically conditioned on `MEDIA_CONTAINER_ENABLED` and configurable via `MEDIA_MAX_NON_VIDEO_SIZE_MB` and `MEDIA_MAX_VIDEO_SIZE_MB`.
   - **With Media Container** (`MEDIA_CONTAINER_ENABLED=true`): Defaults to **10 MB** for images/non-videos and **100 MB** for videos.